Retirement of steam locomotives by country: Germany

 After the Second World War, Germany was divided into the Federal Republic of Germany, with the Deutsche Bundesbahn (founded in 1949) as the new state-owned railway, and the German Democratic Republic (GDR), where railway service continued under the old pre-war name Deutsche Reichsbahn.

 For a short period after the war, both the Bundesbahn (DB) and Reichsbahn (DR) still placed orders for new steam locomotives.
 They needed to renew the rolling stock, mostly with steam locomotives designed for accelerated passenger trains.
 Many of the existing predecessors of those types of steam locomotives in Germany had been lost in the battles or simply reached the end of their lifetime, such as the famous Prussian P 8.
 There was no need for new freight train engines, however, because thousands of the Classes 50 and 52 had been built during the Second World War.

-The VEB Lokomotivbau Karl Marx Babelsberg (LKM) built this steam locomotive, No. 991777-4.
-Today it pulls the locomotives on the Radebeul–Radeburg heritage railway in Germany.
+The VEB Lokomotivbau Karl Marx Babelsberg (LKM) built this steam locomotive, No. 99 1777-4.
+Today it pulls the trains on the Radebeul–Radeburg heritage railway in Germany.

 Because the concept of the so-called "Einheitslokomotiven", the standard locomotives built in the 1920s and 1930s, and still in wide use, was already outdated in the pre-war era, a whole new design for the new steam locomotives was developed by DB and DR, called "Neubaudampflokomotiven" (new-build steam locomotives).
 The steam locomotives made by the DB in West Germany, under the guidance of Friedrich Witte, represented the latest evolution in steam locomotive construction including fully welded frames, high-performance boilers and roller bearings on all moving parts.
 Although these new DB classes (10, 23, 65, 66 and 82) were said to be among the finest and best-performing German steam locomotives ever built, none of them exceeded 25 years in service.
 The last one, 23 105 (still preserved), went into service in 1959.